-Students who are enrolled in the ESOL certificate program, complete all 4 courses, and pass the English language proficiency exit exam with a minimum cumulative score of 65% are awarded an ESOL Program Certificate.
-The proficiency exit exam is a cumulative post-test that mirrors the exam given at the time of admission.
-Students receive a course grade for each course they complete, which includes a post-test assessment.
+Students who are enrolled in the ESOL certificate program, complete all 4 courses, and pass the exit exam will be awarded an ESOL Program Certificate.
+The exit exam is a cumulative posttest that mirrors the exam given at the time of admission.
+Students receive a course grade for each course they complete.
 Each course is listed on their UoNA transcript.